seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 analyst/owner.json — written by the Architect, uploaded by the Boss, read here, never written here

 { "v":1, "k":"owner", "updated":"YYYY-MM-DD",
-  "positions":[ { "sym", "side":"long|short", "e", "opened", "note" } ],
   "vectors":[ { "id", "sym"|null, "claim", "raised" } ] }
 ```

-**The two arrays have opposite standing and must not be treated alike.**

-- **A `positions` entry is a FACT and is taken as given.** It is the owner's own trading
-  reality, the one class the Architect may request and the one class this engine may not
-  second-guess.
-It is written to state as `type:"position"` on the first run that sees
-  it, and archived on the first run that does not — a symbol leaving the array is a
-  closed trade, and the run says so in the first line like any other lifecycle change.
+**`positions` was removed at `2026-09-24-a` by the owner's decision of 20.09.2026** — he
+does not declare the coins he has entered, so the array, the `type:"position"` item it
+produced and the `# ПОЗИЦИИ` section it printed were a limb with no input.
+A file that still
+carries the key is read without it and nothing is said.

 - **A `vectors` entry is a HYPOTHESIS and carries no authority whatever.** It enters §6
   as a question, not as evidence, and is resolved exactly like any other claim: confirmed
   against a primary source and published with that source named, refuted and archived, or